BitBotFactory/MikaLendingBot/README.md

 #jsonlogsize = 200
 #enables a webserver for the www folder, in order to easily use the lendingbot.html with the json log
 #startWebServer = true

+# Calculate the Account Estimated Earnings on BTC or in USD. if true = BTC, if false = USD
+CalculateOnBTC = true
 ```

 If `spreadlend = 1` and `gapbottom = 0`, it will behave as simple lending bot lending at lowest possible offer.